Fall / Spring Semester Hours

 - To keep abreast of ethical and legal issues concerning information and libraries, including ADA considerations.

 - To provide sufficient, well-educated and appropriately compensated staff to serve its patrons by encouraging appropriate levels of staffing, assuring that staff are active members of professional organizations, and providing regular opportunities for professional development.

-- To subscribe to the American Library Association Bill of Rights, the Association of College and Research Libraries' Information Literacy Competency Standards for Higher Education, and the American Library Association Freedom to Read Statement.
+- To subscribe to the American Library Association Bill of Rights, the Association of College and Research Libraries' Framework for Information Literacy for Higher Education, and the American Library Association Freedom to Read Statement.

 Adopted: 8-22-95 ; 1-27-17

 Reviewed: 3-3-98; 1-27-04; 3-12-08; 9-14-09; 4-5-10; 5-16-11; 7-15-14; 2-19-16 ; 1-27-17